 Containers separate your applications from the OS.
 You can move your apps across hosts seamlessly with a simple command.
 You can also do this with VMs but containers are lightweight, easier to access and manage and move across hosts and avoid lock-in to any hardware or cloud provider.

-Flockport also chose LXC containers as they behave like light weight VMs and allow the seamless migration of workloads from VMs to containers.
+Flockport chose LXC containers because they behave like light weight VMs, offer a standard OS environment and thus allow the seamless migration of workloads from VMs to containers.

 Flockport is a container management platform that currently supports LXC containers.
 Flockport adds a number of capabilities on top of LXC.

 Flockport also provides an application build system based on LXC containers and an app store.
 And a standardized way to setup and manage LXC across Linux distributions with out of the box support for volumes, networks and port management.